mikegagnon/lights-out/README.md

 Go for it!

-Never lookup a hint until after (a) you've tried figuring it out on your own, (b) you've tried googling it, and (c) you've asked your instructor for help.
+Do not lookup a hint until after (a) you've tried figuring it out on your own, (b) you've tried googling it, and (c) you've asked your instructor for help.

 - [Hint 1](#c1h1)